denis-migdal/RBrython/docs/corelib/index.md

 RBrython enable to define JavaScript macros in order to access native JS operations.
 During the emission, calls to such macros may be replaced by their JS code.

+You can import them using `from RBM import ...` in order to fix typehint errors.

 ### Internal value

 When implementing Python literals you might want to store the internal JS value, and then use it in operations: